 In 2010 alone in Turkey, there were more than 24,000 hip fractures, with 77% of those fractures treated with surgery.
 If you’re unfortunate enough to have an osteoporosis hip fracture in Turkey, you will likely undergo surgery and spend an average of 11 days in the hospital.
 Most of these (73%) occurred in women.

 Mortality incurred post-hip fracture is projected at 1.4 to 2 million deaths per year in 2050, yet this rising tide is still largely unrecognized.

-The prevalence of low D has been estimated to range between 50-90% in most countries and across age groups, depending on the threshold chosen.
-People may take an osteoporosis supplement that contains vitamin D or a calcium supplement, but these only reduce fractures by about 16%.
-Consistent predictors of low levels of 25(OH)-vitamin D are older age, female gender, multi-parity, the season, conservative clothing style, low socioeconomic status and urban living.
+The prevalence of low vitamin D has been estimated to range between 50-90% in most countries and across age groups, depending on the threshold chosen.
+Consistent predictors of low levels of 25(OH)-vitamin D are older age, female gender, having had multiple children, the season, conservative clothing style, low socioeconomic status and urban living.

 Even in populations that expose more skin to direct sunlight, Vitamin D levels are lowest in the summer in some gulf countries due to the scorching heat during that season which keeps people indoors.
 In Saudi Arabia up to 80% of girls have low vitamin D. Between 50-80% of people in Tunisia, Iran, Lebanon and Jordan may have low vitamin D.

 Mortality rates post-hip fracture may be higher in this region than those reported from western populations.
 While such rates vary between 25-35 % in western populations, they are 2-3 fold higher in populations from this region, as discussed in a recent review.